ABOUT CALIE

 Young fancy shawl dancers.

-Native American drum group, The San Diego Inter-Tribal Singers of San Diego.
+Native American drum group, The San Diego Inter-Tribal Singers of San Diego, provide the pow-wow dance music for the workshops.

 Summer time is pow wow season for many tribal people.
 The inter-tribal pow wow is always a chance to see old friends and make new ones.
 This summer program is an opportunity to learn to dance, listen to the different songs and styles of pow wow music and appreciate and respect new or different tribal regalia.
 At the same time it is an opportunity to take pride in ones own culture and participate in tribal celebrations.
 Many Tribes and organizations in San Diego county host summer pow wows.